 Michael Edwards, who joined Borders as chief merchandising officer in September, will be interim CEO and report to Chairman Mick McGuire while the company searches for a permanent replacement for Marshall.

 Edwards, 49, was the CEO of Portland, Oregon-based women's yoga clothing retailer lucy activewear inc for three years starting in 2004 -- experience Borders cited in naming him interim CEO.
-He oversaw VF Corp's acquisition of lucy in 2007.
+He oversaw VF Corp's

 Marshall's departure comes on the heels of another weak holiday season.
 Comparable sales at Borders superstores fell 14.6 percent during the 11 weeks ended January 16.